karen07/subnets-add-subtract/README.md

 # Subnets add subtract
 Adding and subtracting subnets.
-The result is in the file final.txt.
+The result is in the file result.txt.
 ## Usage
 ```sh
 Commands: